Case study

 Kyndill

-Timeout-safe Rust game AI for the AI Fundamentals Challenge
+Rust game AI for the AI Fundamentals Challenge, built around a strict deadline

 • University challenge project